-This Safeguarding Policy applies to Chester Music Society members (including trustees), volunteers and all others invited to perform or work with the Society
+This Safeguarding Policy applies to Chester Music Society members (including trustees), volunteers and all others invited to perform or work with the Society.

 Chester Music Society is committed to ensuring that all children, young people and vulnerable adults have the same protection regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity.
 Chester Music Society is committed to anti-discriminatory practice and explicitly recognises the additional needs of children, young people and vulnerable adults from minority ethnic groups and the disabled and the barriers they may face, especially around communication.
 The law requires any organisation involving children, young people or vulnerable adults to take all reasonable measures to ensure that the risks of harm to vulnerable adults' and children's welfare are minimised, and where there are concerns, to share them with other local agencies.
 As a matter of good practice Chester Music Society has developed this policy to provide:

-- protection for children, young people, and vulnerable adults with whom Chester Music Society have contact (including the children/relatives of adults who use our services) - guidance to ensure that the risks of harm to children, young people and vulnerable adults' welfare are minimised. - guidance for Responding to a Child or Vulnerable Adult making an Allegation of Abuse. - guidance on procedures that should be adopted in the event that any adult suspects a child, young person or vulnerable adult may be experiencing, or be at risk of experiencing harm.
+- contact (including the children/relatives of adults who use our services) - guidance to ensure that the risks of harm to children, young people and vulnerable adults' welfare are minimised. - guidance for Responding to a Child or Vulnerable Adult making an Allegation of Abuse. - guidance on procedures that should be adopted in the event that any adult suspects a child, young person or vulnerable adult may be experiencing, or be at risk of experiencing harm.